Slovenia · tool

 Boutique hotel or a 4-5 star establishment in a prime location.

-Private transfers, taxis for convenience, possibly a rental car for day trips.
+Private transfers, taxis for convenience, or hiring a car for day trips.

-Private guided tours, exclusive experiences, day trips with private transport.
+Private guided tours, exclusive experiences, spa treatments, or wine tasting.

 Destination-specific money tips